+When you are a beginner at the vegan or plant-based lifestyle knowing what to eat can be a mystery.
 In last weeks post, Taking The Mystery Out Of The Raw Food Diet, I shared 10 recipes that are the foundation of building a sustainable raw food diet.
 These recipes involve the basic concepts and skills that can be built upon in creating satisfying meals.
-Today I focus on how to do the same for a plant-based diet that includes cooked foods as well.
+Today I focus on how to do the same for a plant-based diet that includes cooked foods with 7 vegan recipes for beginners.
 With these recipes you will be set to build a flavorful and soulful diet that will help you love your food and stay committed.

 Actually five of the 10 items on the raw food list also belong on this list, vinaigrette dressing, kale salad, marinated veggies, fruit smoothie, and spice blends from around the world.
 Even if you are not aiming for 100% raw, you should be including plenty of raw fruits and veggies in your diet.
 These provide nutrient dense and satisfying ways to do that.